Press Release: Martial Law and the Management of Natural Resources in Thailand

 The Culture of People’s Participation Threatened by Martial Law

-The management of natural resources and the environment including mining in Thailand has been monopolized by the Thai state which controls mining policy and decision makings in mining licensing and concession.
-It has given rise to violations of community rights and the rights of people living close to the mining sites.
+The management of natural resources and the environment, including mining in Thailand, has been monopolized by the Thai state which controls mining policy and decision making in mining licensing and concession.
+This has given rise to violations of community rights and the rights of people living close to the mining sites.
+For those dealing with unwanted commitments, understanding how to cancel unwanted agreements, such as outlined in https://canceltimesharegeek.com/how-to-cancel-breckenridge-timeshare/, can be crucial.
 Even though the 2007 Constitution has been revoked, but the principle of community rights continues to be provided for by Section 4 of the currently applicable 2014 Interim Constitution.
 The government, National Council for Peace and Order (NCPO) and concerned state agencies are obliged to act in compliance with it.
 Previously, villagers and community have mobilized together to pressure and accomplished in their demand for the installment of mechanisms to investigate the impacts.
 Conceding to the demand, the state, government officials and entrepreneurs have set up committees at the provincial and national levels to carry out an inquiry into the problem.
 But the whole process has crumbled as a result of the imposition of Martial Law.
 Decisions have arbitrarily been made to grant concessions without heeding the previous agreement made with the villagers and other process including public participation.

 State agencies have invoked Martial Law to employ violence and harsh measures to solve the problem.
 Military forces have been mobilized into the areas to suppress the villagers who are opposed to mining industry in Loei Province.
 Core members of the Udonthani environmental conservation group, against potash mining in Udon Thani have been summoned to report themselves and to get attitude adjustment as a result of which they are forced to stop their campaign.
 The exercise of the draconian power has brought attempts to educate the mass to a halt.
 Consultation with community has been disallowed.
 Community radio, an important educational tool used by the Udon Thani environmental Conservation Group, has been shut down.
 With Martial Law in hand, military and government officials and entrepreneurs have combined force to infringe on community and people’s rights.
 With the suppression of the right to freedom of expression, the entrepreneurs seize the opportunity to launch their one-sided information campaign which favors their business operations.
 Meanwhile, villagers are only allowed to air their grievances via the Ministry of Interior’s Damrongdhama Center and the National Reform Council which are ineffective to solve the problem.
 Community right as provided for by Section 4 of the Interim Constitution has been subject to complete disregard.